-There are a number of ways you can self-asses your sustainability as a small business.
+There are a number of ways you can self-assess your sustainability as a small business.

-You might look at your long term economic viability, you could calculate your carbon footprint and impact on the environment, or you might be concerned with the social impact of your business on the people and community around you.
+You might look at your long-term economic viability, you could calculate your carbon emissions, your broader impact on the environment or you might be concerned with the social impact of your business on the people and community around you.

 You could look at these things in isolation but ultimately, to conduct a full sustainability report, you would want to look at all of these things including how they intersect.